castower/cpp-593-treeproject-site/index.md

   <p markdown= "1"> You can read more on the NOAA website [here](https://oceanservice.noaa.gov/facts/lidar.html). </p>

-  <p> In addition, the following U.S. government websites provide access to free, publicly available LiDAR data sets: </p>
+  <p> The following websites provide access to free, publicly available LiDAR data sets: </p>

   <p>
   <ul>